This class will be given in English!

 - Recognition by the Scrum Alliance as a Certified ScrumMaster after passing a short certification exam

-- A two-year membership in the Scrum Alliance, a $100 value
+- A two-year membership in the Scrum Alliance

 - Fully paid exam fees.

 - Lunch, coffee, tea, fruit and cookies available both days

 PMPs: This course counts for 14 Professional Development Units (PDUs).

 SEUs: This course qualifies as 14 Scrum Educational Units (SEUs) towards Certified Scrum Professional (CSP).